legendu-net/blog/docs/outdated/2012/05/passing-arrays-between-r-and-other-programming-languages/index.md

 ---
-title: Passing Arrays Between R and Other Programming Languages
+title: Passing Arrays between R and Other Programming Languages
-created: 2012-05-02 13:10:12
+created: '2012-05-02T13:10:12-07:00'
-date: 2026-04-05 19:42:39.399566
+date: '2026-08-11T22:19:36-07:00'
 authors:
   - bendu
 label: passing-arrays-between-r-and-other-programming-languages
 license: CC-BY-4.0
 tags:
   - array
   - R
   - C/C++
   - programming
   - Java
 ---

 **Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
 Please look for better alternatives.**

 <img src="/media/r/r.png" height="200" width="240" align="right"/>
 A matrix or an array in R is essentially a vector with dimension attribute.